WLJSTeam/wljs-docs/docs/frontend/Advanced/executables.md

 ]]
 ```

+Here `ListLinePlotly` will not be visible for Wolfram Kernel (server)

 :::tip
 Use `FrontEndOnly` or `Hold` expression inside a frontend object to force Wolfram Kernel evaluation in the browser, i.e. in WLJS Interpreter.
 :::